ThemisEfth/fNMES-Technical-Guide/README.md

 # fNMES-GUI: Computer-controlled Electrical Stimulation of Facial Muscles

 This repository contains the Python script for a graphical user interface (GUI) designed to control electrical stimulators via Arduino boards, facilitating precise adjustment of electrical stimulation parameters.
-This repository accompanies the paper titled: *Computer-controlled electrical stimulation of facial muscles by facial neuromuscular electrical stimulation (fNMES): Hardware and software solutions* published in the Journal of Neuroscience Methods.
+This repository accompanies the paper titled: *Computer-controlled electrical stimulation of facial muscles by facial neuromuscular electrical stimulation (fNMES): Hardware and software solutions*.

 ## Contents